mcfwalker/qwkshot/docs/features/camera-animation/P2P_OVERVIEW_v2.md

 This document outlines the re-imagined architecture of the LLM-driven camera control system, reflecting the current implementation and planned improvements.
 This version incorporates learnings from our initial implementation and investigation findings.

+## High-Level Explanation
+"Our Prompt-to-Path pipeline takes a user's natural language request, analyzes the 3D scene and environment context, and compiles a detailed prompt for an LLM.
+The LLM generates a sequence of camera keyframes.
+This sequence is then processed on our backend by a 'Scene Interpreter' which validates the path, applies cinematic smoothing, and translates it into a precise list of frame-by-frame camera commands.
+These commands are sent to the client, where a dedicated controller running within the React Three Fiber render loop executes them, ensuring smooth, synchronized camera animation in the 3D viewer."

 ## 🔄 Pipeline Data Flow

 ### Current Working Flow